Almond vs. Walnut — Health Impact and Nutrition Comparison

 Weight Loss & Diets

 Like most nuts, almonds and walnuts are very high in calories.
 Nevertheless, these nuts can play an important role in a healthy diet, as they are rich in dietary fiber, protein, and healthy fats.

-Almonds are the better choice between these two nuts for low-calorie and low-fat diets, while walnuts fit better into a low-carb diet.
+Almonds are the better choice between these two nuts for low-calorie, low-fat, high-protein, and high-fiber diets, while walnuts fit better into a low-carb diet.

 Various studies have concluded that including walnuts or almonds in reduced-calorie diets leads to a more desirable and healthier weight loss compared to the same hypocaloric diets without these nuts (5, 6).

 Regular consumption of nuts as a snack as a replacement for less healthful foods can also play a role in preventing obesity (7).

 In this section, we will look into what beneficial effects these nutritionally dense foods can have on health.